 The course runs from October to March, so that growers have finished the main season & can run through this training in time to set up a CSA the following season!
 You may also want to do the course to help you decide if CSA is for you.

-Each online session topic will last 2 hours & we will host these sessions approximately every 3 weeks.
+Each online session topic will last 2 hours & we will host these sessions approximately 3 times per month with a total of 15 sessions.

 The sessions are an opportunity for us to go into more depth on a subject or invite in guest speakers with particular expertise.
 They are also an opportunity for students to share ideas & raise questions.